Showing posts with label garden. Show all posts

 We did see the groundhog now and again, for he had moved his burrow to the field behind our house.
 The field behind our house is covered in clover, which the groundhog feasts on every day.

-Not to say the groundhog did not visit our garden now and then.
+Not to say the groundhog did not occasionally visit our garden.

 Hubby never tried again to kill the groundhog.

-We just planted our garden, and I guess he is scouting it out for future food!!!!!!!
+We just planted our garden, and he is scouting it out for future food!!!!!!!

-The groundhog hubby saw maybe the same one from last year or one of his offspring.
+The groundhog Hubby saw may have been the same one from last year or one of his offspring.

-We seem to attract groundhogs because the first year that we planted a garden, we had a groundhog, which was May 2005.
+We attract groundhogs, as evidenced by the fact that the first year we planted a garden, in May 2005, we had a groundhog encounter.

 Friday, January 15, 2016